 - ACT scores (completed within three years of the first day of the term in which the student is applying for entry),

-- Satisfactory completion of applicable and transferable college-level English or mathematics course at an approved higher education institution.
+- Satisfactory completion of applicable and transferable college-level English or mathematics courses at an approved higher education institution.

 - Completion of a bachelor’s degree at an approved higher education institution.